-Have you noticed that many of the small boutiques and galleries that sell handmade are low in inventory the last couple of weeks in December?
-I have, and I know why.
-And this is to your advantage as a maker with crafts to sell.
+Have you noticed that many of the small boutiques that sell handmade are low in inventory the last couple of weeks in December?
+As a maker with crafts to sell, it’s to your advantage.

 No one can buy them if they are hiding out in your studio.
 For more great tips like this, check out “21 Ways to Turn Your Craft into a Cash Cow” HERE